Reflect & Evolve

 Regardless of what we thought we saw or thought we heard, we don't truly know what happened.
 Therefore, taking time to understand or simply withholding judgment, can be the kindest choice.

 This week, let's reflect on a time when we may have jumped to conclusions.
 How did the situation pan out?
 Did you end up feeling like a jerk?
 Have you taken steps to prevent it from happening again?

-Click this link to join our Sunday Reflections Newsletter to get proverbs with insight delivered directly to your inbox every Sunday morning, plus get exclusive subscriber only discounts on holistic skincare and more!
+Join our Reflect & Evolve Newsletter to get proverbs, like this one, with insight delivered directly to your inbox every Sunday morning, plus get exclusive subscriber only discounts on holistic skincare and more!